una o’farrell (LOCUM pharmacist, northern Ireland)

 Gordon Finlayson (Community Pharmacist, N.E.
 Scotland)

-I have over 30 years of experience in the community pharmacy sector.
-I have worked for various employers in different locations throughout the UK.
+I am a pharmacist with over 30 years of experience in the community sector.
+I have had various roles over the years from store manager to locum.
+I have also been a pre-reg (trainee) tutor.
+Currently, I am a relief pharmacist for Boots, working in Angus.
+I am a trained Union Rep and I am chair of the PDA Reps Network in Boots.
+I spend most of my working week representing the views of members, providing advice and giving support.
 I got involved with the PDA Union because I wanted to be part of an organisation that puts pharmacists first.
-It is a great honour to be able to help pharmacists when they are in need of assistance, whether that is an employment or professional issue.
+It is a great honour to be able to help pharmacists when they need assistance, whether that is an employment or professional issue.

-Since qualifying in 2002, I have spent the majority of my career in general practice as a prescribing support pharmacist.
-I have always retained a specialist interest in cardiology and now work 0.4 in post-MI and heart failure.
+Since qualifying as a pharmacist in 2002, I have spent the majority of my career in general practice as a prescribing support pharmacist.
+For the last decade, I have divided my working time between primary care and cardiology.
+I now focus on the latter, undertaking outpatient clinics for patients with myocardial infarction and heart failure.
+I have acted as DPP to several pharmacists, as they complete their independent prescribing qualification.

 Laura Kearney (General Practice Pharmacist, Northern Ireland)